Skip to main navigation Skip to main content

 If you need help with understanding how these University policies apply to you, the SUSU Advice Centre can provide impartial help.

-The University expects that all students will familiarise themselves with the University’s Academic Integrity Regulations.
-The Regulations set down the procedures to be followed to investigate suspected breaches of academic integrity when concerns are raised during the marking process or in connection with suspected cheating in examinations.
-Breaching ethical requirements and misconduct in research are also academic integrity issues.
+The University expects that all students will familiarise themselves with the University’s Regulations Governing Academic Responsibility and Conduct.
+The Regulations set down the procedures to be followed to investigate suspected breaches of academic conduct when concerns are raised during the marking process or in connection with suspected cheating in examinations.
+Breaching ethical requirements and misconduct in research are also academic conduct issues.
 Further information and guidance can be found in the Quality Handbook.
 Students who wish to seek independent advice around academic integrity issues are encouraged to seek support from the SUSU Advice Centre.

-We are aware that students may have experienced differing standards at other institutions (including those overseas) but it is essential that you take steps to ensure your full understanding of the standards expected at Southampton as significant penalties can be imposed if these are breached.
-These penalties will always affect the mark you receive for the piece of work in question, and the most serious cases could lead to a reduction in degree classification or even termination of programme.
-There is likely also to be an impact on any future reference we provide.
+We are aware that students may have experienced differing standards at other institutions (including those overseas) but it is essential that you take steps to ensure your full understanding of the regulations expected at Southampton as significant penalties can be imposed if these are breached.
+These penalties may affect the mark you receive for the piece of work in question, and the most serious cases could lead to a reduction in degree classification or even termination of programme.
+There may also to be an impact on any future reference we provide.

 It is often helpful to discuss ideas and approaches to your work with your peers, and this is a good way to help you think through your own views.
 However work submitted for assessment should always be entirely your own, except where clearly specified otherwise in the instructions for the assignment.